 During a MSP reflag the MI has a wide range of responsibilities.
 MIs should anticipate that the initial inspection will normally take up to three (3) days to complete.
-In addition to the requirements unique to MSP re-flag, the initial inspection should be of a scope consistent with a traditional inspection for certification and an initial MTSA/ISPS verification.
+In addition to the requirements unique to MSP reflag, the initial inspection should be of a scope consistent with a traditional inspection for certification and an initial MTSA/ISPS verification.
+However, as mentioned in Section 1.7 of Enclosure (1), the U.S. Coast Guard may accept classification society surveys and certificates as evidence of compliance with class rules and international regulations for vessel equipment and systems.
 Early communication with vessel representatives is key for a successful initial inspection for certification.
 The attending MI should engage with vessel representatives as soon as possible to discuss the format and conditions under which the inspection will be conducted; for example, that no cargo operations should be conducted during the initial inspection, that a lifeboat and rescue boat launching exercise should be planned, and that all fire hoses should be prepared for pressure testing.
 Also, since a significant responsibility of the MI during the initial inspection is to determine the crew's familiarity with the vessel, it is important to discuss the company's plan for getting the U.S. crew onboard.
 Familiarity with the vessel shouldn't come during the initial inspection.
-The company should make arrangements in advance of the reflagging to provide adequate vessel familiarization for the crew (i.e. riding the vessel to observe operations, etc.).
+The company should make arrangements in advance of the reflagging to provide adequate vessel familiarization for the crew (i.e., riding the vessel to observe operations, etc.).

 The MI should monitor the company's progress toward submittal and approval, where necessary, of the items noted in Section 1.1 of this Enclosure.
 The MI should review the "gap analysis" as soon as it is available and ensure the class surveyor who will attend the initial inspection has a copy.
-It is also advantageous for the MI to begin a dialog with MSC in order to monitor the plan review process.
-The plan approval process should be complete before the MI commences physical inspection of the vessel.

-SOLAS, MARPOL, ILLC, ITC, and other certificates required by international regulations will be issued by the classification society for all areas where they are authorized on behalf of the U.S. The MI should be familiar with the most recent "Status of Classification Society Recognition, ACP Participation, and Authorizations Delegated by the U.S. Coast Guard," which can be found on the following web page: http://www.uscg.mil/hq/cg5/acp/.
+It is also advantageous for the MI to begin a dialog with ACS in order to coordinate and monitor the plan review process.
+The plan review process should be complete before the MI commences physical inspection of the vessel.
+SOLAS, MARPOL, ILLC, ITC, AFSC and other certificates required by international regulations will be issued by the classification society for all areas where they are authorized on behalf of the U.S. This may include a Statement of Voluntary Compliance-Maritime Labour Convention (SOVC-MLC) certificate.
+The MI should be familiar with the most recent "Status of Classification Society Recognition, Delegations, and Authorizations by the U.S. Coast Guard," which can be found on the following web page: Classification Society Authorization.
 The OCMI is responsible for issuance of the vessel's COI, International Ship Security Certificate (ISSC), and other international certificates for which the classification society is not authorized to issue.
 Additionally, the MI should provide a new Oil Record Book, Official Log Book, and the updated Continuous Synopsis Record at the time of COI issuance.